-Corticosteroids (also called steroids), such as prednisone, are medications that may be in the form of eye drops, pills, injections in or around your eye, intravenous infusions, or implants.
+Corticosteroids (also called steroids) are medications used to treat inflammation in the eye.
+They may be in the form of eye drops, pills, injections in or around your eye, intravenous infusions, or implants.

 Biologics are medicines that work to control inflammation and treat inflammatory conditions in the body.

 Your doctor may prescribe other medications, such as an immunosuppressive agent.